Sibras/OpenGL4-Tutorials/docs/Tutorials/10-Tutorial10.md

 The number of required samples can be reduced by using importance sampling instead of sampling the integration domain uniformly.
-The standard Gaussian filter has a `bell' like shape where samples toward the centre are given higher weights than those near the edges.
+The standard Gaussian filter has a `bell` like shape where samples toward the centre are given higher weights than those near the edges.
 Since those samples near the outside of the filter region will have very low contribution to the final value they can be easily ignored.
 Importance